-Football Cut Block
+Football How To Cut Block

 What is a Cut Block in Football?

-Although very effective if done correctly, a cut block is considered by some people a rather dirty play as it usually strikes the defensive player’s knees, a very sensitive and injury-prone area.
+Although very effective if done correctly, a cut block is considered by some people as a dangerous play as it usually strikes the defensive player’s knees, a very sensitive and injury-prone area.

 How To Perform A Cut Block